compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

 You will receive the assignment on GitHub, but there will be no startup code.
 To submit, simple push your code into your github repository for this assignment.
-Don't forget to add a README file with a brief, high-level description of the project.
+Don't forget to add a README file with a brief, high-level description of the project (one paragraph).

 Do not turn in any object  or executable files.